-April showers bring May flowers, but digging on your own this spring could spell big trouble.
+April showers bring May flowers, but digging on your own this spring could bring big trouble.
 Even if you think you could get lucky or that digging one small hole (or two) won't matter, don't take for granted what lines might lurk beneath the soil in your yard or easement.

-Before you use that shovel, post hole digger, or other unearthing tools, STOP and call 8-1-1 to request that buried electric, gas, cable, and other live lines in or near your yard be marked.
+Before you use that shovel, spade, post hole digger, or other unearthing tools, STOP and call 8-1-1 to request that buried electric, gas, cable, and other live lines in or near your yard be marked.
 The service is free, but digging in an unmarked yard may not be.

 You might think you don't have time for that and ask yourself, what's the worst that could happen?

 It doesn't make that yard project quite as pressing, does it?